 Doing It for the Art: Bruce Willis wasn't paid for the movie.
 His salary would have nearly doubled the film's budget, and he wanted to work with Gilliam badly enough that he opted for a cut of the box office receipts instead.

+Hey, It's That Voice!: Arthur Dent is a future scientist!
+I mean present.
+Which is still the future in real life.
 Who better to consult about time travel than a frequent customer of the Restaurant at the End of the Universe who spent a relaxing holiday in his own planet's Prehistory for a couple of years?

 Playing Against Type: Along with Se7en, one of the movies that helped Brad Pitt break out of pure pretty-boy type-casting.
 Also, Bruce Willis's character is notably more frail than what he usually plays.
 This was the first movie where one of Bruce Willis' characters dies.